top of page

 Organization

-The conference is hosted by the Federal University of Campina Grande, in collaboration with the Gratuate Program of Religious Studies at the Federal University of Paraiba.
+The conference is hosted by the Federal University of Campina Grande and the Graduate Program of Religious Studies at the Federal University of Paraiba.

 ORGANIZATIONAL COMMITTEE